 Bolts 1 are lock-nutted.
-The Bolts 3 are \(\frac{8}{6}'' \) long and are lock-nutted twice as shown.
-The 2\(\frac{1}{6}''' \) Strips 4 must be quite free to move when the crankshaft is rotated.
+The Bolts 3 are $\frac{3}{4}$ " long and are lock-nutted twice as shown.
+The $2\frac{1}{4}$ " Strips 4 must be quite free to move when the crankshaft is rotated.

 The left-hand piston rod is held by two Spring Clips, one at each side of the Angle Bracket pivotally fastened by the Bolt 1.
-Inside the cylinder the Rods slide through holes in a $2\frac{1}{3}$ Strip and a Trunnion 2.
-In order to show the construction clearly part of the cylinder has been cut away in the illustration.
+Inside the cylinder the Rods slide through holes in a 21⁄2" Strip and a Trunnion 2.
+In order to show the construction clearly part of the cylinder has been cut away

-The Rod carrying two 1" Pulleys passes through the centre hole in the outer $1\frac{1}{4}$ " Disc.
-A $\frac{1}{4}$ " $\times \frac{1}{4}$ " Angle Bracket is bolted to the Disc in such a position that when the Disc is turned the Angle Bracket engages with a Spring Clip on the Rod.
+The Rod carrying two 1" Pulleys passes through the centre hole in the outer 14" Disc.
+A 4" x 4" Angle Bracket is bolted to the Disc in such a position that when the Disc is turned the Angle Bracket engages with a Spring Clip on the Rod.
 It is important that all Nuts and Bolts are made quite secure with the Spanner and Screwdriver.